-To the Stockholders and the Board of Directors of QuickLogic Corporation:
+To the Stockholders and the Board of Directors of QuickLogic Corporation

-Opinions on the Financial Statements and Internal Control over Financial Reporting
+Opinion on the Financial Statements

-We have audited the accompanying consolidated balance sheets of Quicklogic Corporation (the "Company") as of December 30, 2018 and December 31, 2017, the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 30, 2018, and the related notes and schedules (collectively referred to as the "consolidated financial statements").
-We also have audited the Company's internal control over financial reporting as of December 30, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying consolidated balance sheets of QuickLogic Corporation (the "Company") as of January 3, 2021 and December 29, 2019, the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended January 3, 2021, and the related notes and schedules (collectively referred to as the "consolidated financial statements").

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of December 30, 2018 and December 31, 2017, and the consolidated results of its operations and its cash flows for each of the three years in the period ended December 30, 2018, in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 30, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of January 3, 2021 and December 29, 2019, and the consolidated results of its operations and its cash flows for each of the three years in the period ended January 3, 2021, in conformity with accounting principles generally accepted in the United States of America.